Our top pick for

 TTM: trailing 12 months

-There are currently 3.1 million Alphabet shares held short by investors – that's known as Alphabet's "short interest".
-This figure is 0.5% down from 3.1 million last month.
+There are currently 3.2 million Alphabet shares held short by investors – that's known as Alphabet's "short interest".
+This figure is 8% up from 2.9 million last month.

 There are a few different ways that this level of interest in shorting Alphabet shares can be evaluated.